gee-community/GEE-Dev-Docs/index.md

 [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/), and code samples are licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

-The GEE Dev Docs site renders content using [Just the Docs](https://github.com/pmarsceill/just-the-docs), a documentation theme for Jekyll, distributed under an [MIT License](https://gee-community.github.io/GEE-Dev-Docs/about/just-the-docs-license.md).
+This site renders content using [Just the Docs](https://github.com/pmarsceill/just-the-docs), a documentation theme for Jekyll, distributed under an [MIT License](https://gee-community.github.io/GEE-Dev-Docs/about/just-the-docs-license.md).